syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 {% endhighlight %}

-Similarly, content region for other tabs can be configured in the same way.
+Similarly, the content region for other tabs also can be configured.

 ## Swiping

-Both vertical swiping for the list view and horizontal swiping for the tab view will works by default.
-If it is not required it can be customized by `EnableSwiping` property of `SfTabView`.
+By default, both vertical swiping for the list view and horizontal swiping for the tab view will work.
+If it is not required, you can customize this by using the `EnableSwiping` property of `SfTabView`.